 Cats have always liked to stay in vaulted cellars or wine cellars because of the mice that live there.
 According to an often-told story, the house cat always sits on the best wine barrel in a cellar and licks away the drops that are spilled when the wine is taken from the bunghole.
 In the past, a cat figure was therefore often placed on the best barrel to prevent the staff or servants from tapping some of it for themselves.
 There is also a Swabian saying that goes: " Give me some of the same wine where the cat is sitting" (i.e. the best).

-Cat or tomcat also occurs quite often in vineyard names or vineyard names.
+Cat or tomcat also occurs quite often in the names of vineyards and vineyards.
 The meaning is not quite clear, there are at least two variants.
-One is that cat and wine have in common that they are sometimes "velvety and flattering", and sometimes "scratchy to scratchy".
-The other is that they are protected, warm locations and that cats also like to have a warm place.
-The best known Austrian example is Katzensprung in the Lower Austrian Wachau.
-The best known location in Germany is probably Schwarze Katz in the community of Zell in the Mosel growing area.
-There are others in the Nahe (Bad Kreuznacher Katzenhölle), Pfalz (Kindenheimer Katzenstein), Rheinhessen (Mörstadter Katzbuckel), Saxony (Proschwitzer Katzensprung) and Württemberg (Lauffener Katzenbeißer) growing areas.
+One is that cat and wine have in common that they are sometimes "velvety and flattering", the other time "prickly to scratchy".
+The other is that they are sheltered, warm locations and that cats also like a warm place.
+The best-known Austrian example is Katzensprung in the Wachau region of Lower Austria.
+The best-known site in Germany is probably Schwarze Katz in the municipality of Zell in the Mosel growing region.
+There are others in the Nahe (Bad Kreuznacher Katzenhölle), Pfalz (Kindenheimer Katzenstein), Rheinhessen (Mörstadter Katzbuckel), Saxony (Proschwitzer Katzensprung) and Württemberg (Lauffener Katzenbeißer) growing regions.